singuyenmai/in2deepRL/DeepMindxUCL_lectures/lecture2.md

 $\epsilon$ = prob. of selecting a random action.

-Greedy action is selected with a probability of $(1-\epsilon)$, also assuming no ties.
+Greedy action is selected with a probability of $(1-\epsilon)$, also assuming no ties. => There is some exploration here, with a fixed prob. of $\epsilon$.
+So new knowledge can come in.

-$\epsilon$ is constant, therefore, the algorithm keeps exploring all the times => still, linear expected total regret
+However, because $\epsilon$ is constant, the algorithm keeps exploring all the times, even if the optimal policy has already been found => still, linear expected total regret

 ### Policy gradients